Bira/octopus-carnival/_drafts/dfrpg-adventurers-cleric.md

 - **Detect Evil** (18 points): With a second of concentration, you can roll to detect nearby sources of evil, by either focusing on a specific object or the general are around you.
-You also get a hint as to the power of anything you detect, and a vague clue about its nature.
-Critical success in the identification roll provides details.
+You also get a hint as to the power level of anything you detect, and a vague clue about its nature.
+Critical success in the identification roll provides more details.

 - **Divine Guidance** (14 points): This works like the Intuition advantage.
 Given a bunch of options to choose, you can roll to figure out the